IrvingZha0/lab-bcos/docs/AMOP/README.md

 ## Error Code

-- 99: The message failed to be sent to the server after AMOP attempts to go through all links.
-Suggest to use the seq generated during sending to check the processing status of each node on the link.
+- 99: The message failed to be sent to the server after AMOP attempts to go through all routes.
+Suggest to use the seq generated during sending to check the processing status of each node on the route.
 - 102: Timeout.
 Suggest checking that if the server has handled the message correctly and if the bandwidth is adequate.